EXCLUSIVE-U.S. says Russia oil price cap will not be aimed at OPEC

 Nor do the new sanctions signal the beginning of a buyer's cartel to counter the impact of OPEC policies on the oil market, the official, who declined to be named due to the sensitivity of the situation, said.

-The Paris-based International Energy Agency grouping of consumer countries, including the United States said last week that the OPEC+ cut has driven up prices and could push the global economy into recession.
+The Paris-based International Energy Agency grouping of consumer countries said last week that the OPEC+ cut has driven up prices and could push the global economy into recession.

 The G7 is keen to deprive Moscow of wartime revenues but seeks to avoid a global supply shock, which could raise prices and hit their own citizens as global recession fears deepen.